-The topic of this paper is about Leibniz conformal superalgebra.
-Left Leibniz conformal algebra was introduced in \cite{BKV} and its cohomology theory was investigated in \cite{BKV} and \cite{Z}.
+The topic of this paper is about Leibniz conformal algebra.
+Leibniz conformal algebra was introduced in \cite{BKV} and its cohomology theory was investigated in \cite{BKV} and \cite{Z}.
 In addition, Leibniz pseudoalgebra was studied in \cite{Wu}.
-But, there are few examples of (left) Leibniz conformal algebras which are not Lie conformal algebras.
-In this paper, our aim is to provide an efficient way to construct Leibniz conformal superalgebras which are not Lie conformal superalgebras.
-By the correspondence of Leibniz conformal superalgebras and (infinite-dimensional) Leibniz superalgebras, it is also useful to construct infinite-dimensional Leibniz superalgebras which are not Lie superalgebras.
+But, there are few examples of Leibniz conformal algebras which are not Lie conformal algebras.
+In this paper, our aim is to provide an efficient way to construct Leibniz conformal algebras which are not Lie conformal algebras.
+By the correspondence of Leibniz conformal algebras and (infinite-dimensional) Leibniz algebras, it is also useful to construct infinite-dimensional Leibniz algebras which are not Lie algebras.
 Therefore, it is of signification and interesting.
-For Lie conformal superalgebras, as we know, most of known examples are quadratic Lie conformal superalgebras which were studied in \cite{GD, Xu1}.
-It was essentially stated in \cite{GD} that a ``quadratic" Lie conformal superalgebra is equivalent to a bialgebra structure.
-One is a Lie superalgebra structure , the other is a Novikov superalgebra structure and they satisfy a compatibility condition.
-This bialgebra structure is called a super Gel'fand-Dorfman bialgebra by Xu in \cite{Xu1}.
+For Lie conformal algebras, as we know, most of known examples are quadratic Lie conformal algebras which were studied in \cite{GD, Xu1}.
+It was essentially stated in \cite{GD} that a ``quadratic" Lie conformal algebra is equivalent to a vector space with two algebra structures.
+One is a Lie algebra structure, the other is a Novikov algebra structure and they satisfy a compatibility condition.
+This algebra structure is called a Gel'fand-Dorfman bialgebra by Xu in \cite{Xu1}.
 For not confusing the concept of bialgebra in Hopf algebra, we call it Gel'fand-Dorfman algebra in short.
 In fact, a quadratic Lie conformal algebra corresponds to a Hamiltonian pair in \cite{GD}, which plays fundamental roles in completely integrable systems.
-Moreover, several constructions of super Gel'fand-Dorfman bialgebras were presented by Xu in \cite{Xu1}.
-Therefore, it is an useful method to construct Lie conformal superalgebras by using super Gel'fand-Dorfman bialgebras.
-Note that Lie conformal superalgebras are Leibniz conformal superalgebras.
-Motivated by this, in this paper, we investigate what are the superalgebra structures underlying quadratic Leibniz conformal superalgebras.
-Since super Gel'fand-Dorfman bialgebras correspond to Lie conformal superalgebras, if we find other algebra structures which are not super Gel'fand-Dorfman bialgebras underlying Leibniz conformal superalgebras, we can construct Leibniz conformal superalgebras which are not Lie conformal superalgebras.
-We show that except super Gel'fand-Dorfman bialgebra, there is also a bialgebra structure called ass-Nov-Leibniz superalgebra underlying quadratic Leibniz conformal superalgebras.
-Thought ass-Nov-Leibniz superalgebras, we can construct many Leibniz conformal superalgebras which are not Lie conformal superalgebras.
-Moreover, one-dimensional central extensions of quadratic Leibniz conformal superalgebra $R=\mathbb{C}[\partial]V$ are considered using some bilinear forms on $V$.
+Moreover, several constructions of Gel'fand-Dorfman algebras were presented by Xu in \cite{Xu1}.
+Therefore, it is an useful method to construct Lie conformal algebras by using Gel'fand-Dorfman algebras.
+Note that Lie conformal algebras are Leibniz conformal algebras.
+Motivated by this, in this paper, we investigate what are the algebra structures underlying quadratic Leibniz conformal algebras.
+Since Gel'fand-Dorfman algebras correspond to Lie conformal algebras, if we find other algebra structures which are not Gel'fand-Dorfman algebras underlying Leibniz conformal algebras, we can construct Leibniz conformal algebras which are not Lie conformal algebras.
+We show that except Gel'fand-Dorfman algebra, there is also an algebra structure called Perm-Leibniz algebra underlying quadratic Leibniz conformal algebra.
+Through Perm-Leibniz algebras, we can construct many Leibniz conformal algebras which are not Lie conformal algebras.
+Moreover, one-dimensional central extensions of quadratic Leibniz conformal algebra $R=\mathbb{C}[\partial]V$ are considered using some bilinear forms on $V$.
 In particular, we also study one-dimensional Leibniz central extensions of quadratic Lie conformal algebras.
 It should be pointed out that when we consider the case of superalgebra, similar results can be directly obtained from the ones in this paper.